graasp/graasp/src/services/item/plugins/app/docs/api.md

 App actions are analytic traces the app might save.
 They have the following structure:

 - `id`: the app action id
-- `memberId`: the member id related to the app action (default: current authenticated member id)
+- `account`: the member related to the app action (default: current authenticated member id).
+- `member`: use `account`
-- `itemId`: the item id corresponding to the current app
+- `item`: the item corresponding to the current app
 - `data`: object containing any necessary data
 - `type`: the related action related to the data
 - `createdAt`: creation timestamp of the app action